Company Reg. No. 23002/059/060

 Current Prime Minister of Nepal and What It Means for Tourism in 2026

-Nepal has always had a way of staying with you.
-It’s in the quiet presence of the Himalayas, the warmth of its people, and the rhythm of everyday life that feels both simple and deeply meaningful.
+Nepal has always maintained a way of staying with you.
+It’s in the peaceful presence of the Himalayas, the generosity of its people, and the rhythm of everyday life, which feels both simple and deeply meaningful.

 As of 27 March 2026, Balendra Shah—known to many as Balen—has officially taken office as Prime Minister.
-It marks a notable shift in Nepal’s political journey.
-For many, it feels less like a routine change in leadership and more like the beginning of something new.
+It marks a pronounced shift in Nepal’s political path.
+For many, it appears less like a routine leadership change and more like the beginning of something new.

-In this piece, I’d like to share what this change could mean, particularly for tourism, trekking, and the overall experience of travelling in Nepal.
+In this piece, I’d like to share what this change could mean, particularly for tourism, trekking, and the overall travel experience in Nepal.

 Why Politics Matters More Than It Seems